A magnetic resonance imaging (MRI) scan is a common procedure around the world.

 On arrival at the hospital, doctors may ask the patient to change into a gown.
 As magnets are used, it is critical that no metal objects are present in the scanner.
 The doctor will ask the patient to remove any metal jewelry or accessories that might interfere with the machine.

-A person will probably be unable to have an MRI if they have any metal inside their bodies, such as bullets, shrapnel, or other metallic foreign bodies.
+A person will probably be unable to have an MRI if they have any metal inside their body, such as bullets, shrapnel, or other metallic foreign bodies.
 This can also include medical devices, such as cochlear implants, aneurysm clips, and pacemakers.

 Individuals who are anxious or nervous about enclosed spaces should tell their doctor.
 Often they can be given medication prior to the MRI to help make the procedure more comfortable.